 Related: The Best Activities for 3-Year-Olds

-Parlakian maintains that when young children are in educational settings that don’t allow them to play and explore, there’s a developmental mismatch between the setting and the child, which often means the setting fundamentally limits the benefits a child can derive from it.
+Parlakian maintains that when young children are made to do activities that don’t allow them to play and explore, there’s a developmental mismatch between the setting and the child, which often means the setting fundamentally limits the benefits a child can derive from it.
 These five activities for home provide the balance of fun, challenge, and interaction that 4-year-olds crave.

 Tools Needed: Craft Foam, Glue, Scissors, Cardboard | Optional: Paint, Paint Brushes